A-Buch/IWR-Project-Effective-Software-Testing/README.md

 * Pre-commit hooks
 * Continuous Integration (CI)
     * Automated testing with Github Actions
+* Examples of software testing with pytest and unittest

 ## Environment and dependency management using poetry